Cqyiiii/cqyiiii.github.io/_pages/about.md

-My research interest includes causal inference, machine learning,
+My research interests span causal inference, machine learning, and network science.
+I am particularly focused on experimental design and estimation for complex treatments, such as those involving interference or functional treatments.
+My goal is to develop scalable, effective, and easy-to-implement statistical methodologies to address practical challenges.

 Preprints
 ======